 Virginia Women’s Institute for Leadership Gateway

 Who may apply?
-The Virginia Women’s Institute for Leadership is open to all students in the Residential College for Women.
-Your academic record and physical fitness may be factors in your selection into the program.
+The Virginia Women’s Institute for Leadership is open to all students in the MBC Residential College for Women.
+Your academic record, physical fitness, and leadership performance will contribute to your selection into the program.

 - MBC 101: Orientation to College and to the VWIL Program (1 credit)

 - ROTC: Army, Air Force, Navy/Marines (1 credit)